aburtasov/fibonaccisrv/README.md

 ## Fibonacci service
-This service store in Redis the Fibonacci numbers and can get any segment
+Service for storing the Fibonacci sequence and retrieving any segment of the sequence

 See **api/api.yaml** for information about allow endpoints and methods